|

 One of the most idyllic beaches and snorkeling spots in the Grenadines,

-national park.
-A favorite hang-out of the sailing crowd, it’s usually
+Protected Area.
+A favorite hangout of the sailing crowd, it’s usually

 Hiking